One Day In Oxford England Itinerary

 It has a beautiful Gothic facade, with eye catching towers on the north quad.
 Inside, the chapel has a 15th century fan vaulting in the vestibule and and a medieval hammer beam roof.

-Right next door to All Souls College is the University Church of St. Mary.
-Some think it’s the dreamiest of Oxford’s “dreaming spires.”
+Next to All Souls College stands the University Church of St. Mary, often called the dreamiest of Oxford’s “dreaming spires.”

 If there’s only one college you visit, make it Christ Church College.
 It’s an absolute must visit attraction with one day in Oxford.